 Employees may be eligible for federal and state earned income tax credits.
-Employees may apply for the tax credits on the employee's income tax return.
+Employees may apply for the tax credits on the employee's

 Note: Maine employers may also be covered under the Federal Fair Labor Standards Act.
 For more information, contact the U.S. Department of Labor Wage and Hour Office at 866-487-9243.